knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return whether value is already in the collection.
+Returns whether value is already in the collection.

 **Returns**: <code>Bool</code> - Whether the value exists or not.